VEZY/PlantGeom.jl/docs/src/geometry/refmesh.md

 `extrude_*`, `lathe_*`), see [`Procedural / Extrusion Geometry`](procedural_geometry.md).
 For the high-level attribute-driven realization layer, see [`Prototype Mesh API`](prototype_mesh_api.md).
+If your main question is "I have one mesh and I just want to place it", start with the manual placement section below.

 ```@setup refmesh
 using PlantGeom